Peninsula Shale Renosterveld

-Peninsula Shale Renosterveld (PSR) is a unique vegetation type that is found only on the slopes of Signal Hill and Devil's Peak in Cape Town, South Africa.
-It is critically endangered and exists nowhere else.
+Peninsula Shale Renosterveld (PSR) is a unique vegetation type that is endemic to the slopes of Signal Hill and Devil's Peak in Cape Town, South Africa.
+It is critically endangered.

 Habitat

 This unique type of Renosterveld is indigenous and endemic to the Cape Town City Bowl but, due to the growth of this city, it now survives only on the slopes of Signal Hill and Devil's Peak.

 It is subject to very frequent fires, and is therefore dominated by a wide variety of grass and bulb species.
 There are a large variety of tall shrubs such as the Wax Karee, but the Renosterbos bush (the signature plant of Renosterveld) is relatively less common.
 At its southern boundary, this vegetation type gradually merges into Fynbos.

 The critically endangered blue-eyed uintjie (Moraea aristata) flower is totally endemic to this vegetation type and occurs nowhere else.

 Soils and climate

 The soils in this area are composed predominantly of hard, fertile clay that originates from the older shales of the Malmesbury Group.
 Like most of the Cape, this is a winter-rainfall area, and Peninsula Shale Renosterveld is the wettest type of Renosterveld vegetation that exists.